Polar-Tang/notes-backend/markdown/short_notes.go/data-types/composite_literals.md

 ```
 If fewer elements than the length are provided in the literal, the missing elements are set to the zero value for the array element type.
 ###### Map
-On the other hand [[map]]s are always initializated and declared, as they are pair values, the thing need to be explicit
+On the other hand [[markdown/short_notes.go/data-types/maps/map]]s are always initializated and declared, as they are pair values, the thing need to be explicit
 ```go
 ages := map[string]int{
     "Alice": 25,